youldash/iOS/Day 1/README.md

 * Create a new project by launching Xcode, and selecting "New Project" from the File menu.

-* Under the "iOS" section, select "Application", and choose “Single View Application”, then Next.
+* Under the "iOS" section, select "Application", and choose "Single View Application", then Next.
 <div align="center"><img src="https://raw.github.com/youldash/iOS/master/Misc/Exercise2.0.1.png" width="100%" /></div>

 * When prompted for options, type "iPhotography" as the Product Name.